How to hide the smell of weed

 How To Smoke Weed Without Smell

 How you smoke drastically changes how much of a weed smell is left behind.
-Joints, blunts and bongs tend to leave their plumes lingering, leaving you with the most weed smell to deal with.
+Joints, blunts and bongs tend to leave you with the most weed smell to deal with.
 Vape pens, however, are known to leave less of an aroma, or at least a less offensive one.
-Even one-hitters are less offensive.
+Even one-hitters or dab rigs produce a smell that lingers for a shorter time.

-Obviously, edibles won’t spread much of a scent unless you go around burping in people’s faces, you weirdo.
-The same cannot be said of making edibles, however, which can leave one hell of a weed smell.
+Obviously, edibles won’t spread much of a scent, but the same cannot be said of making edibles, which can leave one hell of a smell.

 You can also try fashioning yourself a ‘sploof.’
-A popular and easily MacGyvered device, a sploof is essentially a silencer for your smoke.
+A popular and easily made device, a sploof is essentially a silencer for your smoke.
 They’re commonly made using a toilet paper or paper towel roll, with either a tissue, dryer sheet, rag or sock wrapped around the end with a rubber band.
-Then keep it on you while you puff.
-Inhale your good stuff, then exhale it through the sploof.
-You might look a little dorky blowing into a paper tube.
-If you prefer sploofing in style, consider picking up one of many commercially available ones on the market.
+You might look a little dorky blowing into a paper tube so if you prefer to sploof in style, consider picking up one of many commercially available ones on the market like a Sploofy, a personal air filter that removes up to 99.97% of particles.

 How To Get Rid Of Marijuana Smell From Clothes

-So the room is smelling better, but don’t neglect the source: yourself!
-Consider changing shirts, popping a few mints into your mouth and, if you can, taking a shower.
-In one of those ‘the symptoms are the cure’ cases, you can also eat your way out of having weed breath.
+One way to keep the smoke off your clothes and hair is to never let it get there.
+One creative trick is to get a disposable plastic raincoat.
+You could also consider changing shirts, popping a few mints into your mouth and, if you can, taking a shower.
+You can also eat your way out of having weed breath.
 Chow down on some sweet citrus fruits or yummy chocolates.
-It’s not a bad idea after a joint anyway.
+It’ll mask the smell and it’s not a bad idea after a joint anyway.